 As shown in Figure 10 / [ITU-T H.420] there are a number of interfaces (A1, G1 and G2) where negotiation related to media associated with a telepresence end point may take place.
 Thus parameters such as those shown in the examples above may need to be transported across these interfaces.

-In order that each telepresence endpoint (or intermediate device) can understand what a parameter means it need to be described in detail.
+In order that each telepresence endpoint (or intermediate device) can understand what a parameter means it needs to be described in detail.
 Section 7 below provides a list of parameters related to telepresence endpoints.

 By utilising these parameters, the characteristics of the streams may be identified and actions performed for different applications.
 For example, spatial information for the captured audio and video media can be used to determine the best method for preserving the spatial relationships when rendered on the room equipment.